 It is truly pretty easy to put together at one's residence, in spite of being marketed as a fancy dessert treat.

-Dessert-wise, it’s possible to taste the cream’s flavor profile with fruit preserves like raspberry compote, stewed rhubarb, mango fruit curd, blueberry coulis, or passion fruit coulis.
+Dessert-wise, it's possible to taste the cream's flavor with fruit preserves like raspberry compote, stewed rhubarb, mango fruit curd, blueberry coulis, or passion fruit coulis.

 To correctly calculate the food item's calorie count, a qualified dietary analyzer is advised.